Harvard Computers: Annie Jump Cannon

+Annie Jump Cannon (1863–1941) was an American astronomer who made a catalog of the stars, classifying and recording them.
+Following the death of Pickering in 1901 she took control over the observatory.

-Pickering hired Annie Jump Cannon, a graduate of Wellesley College, to classify the southern stars.
+Pickering hired Cannon, a graduate of Wellesley College, to classify the southern stars.
 While at Wellesley, she took astronomy courses from one of Pickering's star students, Sarah Frances Whiting.
 She became the first female assistant to study variable stars at night.
 She studied the light curve of variable stars which could help suggest the type and causation of variation.

 Cannon, adding to work done by fellow computer Antonia Maury, greatly simplified [Pickering and Fleming's star classification based on temperature] system, and in 1922, the International Astronomical Union adopted [Cannon's] as the official classification system for stars....During Pickering’s 42-year tenure at the Harvard Observatory, which ended only a year before he died, in 1919, he received many awards, including the Bruce Medal, the Astronomical Society of the Pacific’s highest honor.
 Craters on the moon and on Mars are named after him.